Shared-Work Program: An alternative to layoffs

 Yes, but only after three months have elapsed, and only if approved by the Division.
 Employers must fill out another application for a Modified Shared Work Plan.

 It is difficult to give an exact time frame.
 Regulations allow the NJDOL 60 days from receipt of the application to make a decision.
-In light of current circumstances, Shared-Work Program applications are being expedited.

 In lieu of ink signatures, employers can request electronic signatures, if possible.
 Otherwise, they can collect employee consent via email.
-Employers must retain all emails from employees affirming the Shared-Work Program, and certify to the State that confirmation has been received from all remote employees.
+Employers must retain all emails from employees affirming the Shared Work Program, and certify to the State that confirmation has been received from all remote employees.

-There are no laws preventing employees to switch from collecting full unemployment benefits to a participating in a Shared-Work Program, but they cannot claim both.
+There are no laws preventing employees to switch from collecting full unemployment benefits to a participating in a Shared Work Program, but they cannot claim both.
 However, switching is a manual process, and with resources already strained, the payment of benefits would likely be delayed.